pauloohaha/mmwave-radar-from-first-taste-to-give-up/Learning Guide.md

 RF part is responsible for transmitting, receving and sampling of the RF signals.
 It generats a large amout of data, which then be processed by the data processing part.
 The data processing need to transfer the ADC sample results into range and doppler informations for object detection.
 The ADC sample of received signal need to go through multiple computations, also called data processing units (DPUs), such as Range FFT, optinal Static Clutter Removal (which makes the radar only detect moving objects), Doppler FFT, CFAR (detect objects according to range and doppler signal) and Angle of Arrival (AoA) FFT.
 These computations goes one after another and form a data processing chain (DPC).
 The DPC is controlled by data path manager (DPM).

+For IWR6843AOP, which pocesses Hardware Accelerator and Digital Signal Processor, the data processing tasks can be done by these 2 components with little supervison from main processor.

-The results will then be send to external devices.
+The result of data process will then be send to external devices with a few possible communication protocols.

 ## Recommended reading order of the documents